DoWithPassion/NextJs/README.md

        - As Pages are prepared ahead to the time, they can be cached by the server/CDN serving the app.
        - The function used in the pages to prerender is, `export async function gerStaticProps(context){..}`
         - Should always return the object with the props key which will be returned to the component on that page.
+        - The context parameter contains details of the application.
        - Any code we put in this function will never seen by the client side users/ in the browser.
        - You will not have access to standard client side APIs/objects like window in this function.
        - We can write any code that normally run on the server.(Means while building itself it is executed and static content is generated)